ArcOS-Project/v7/README.md

 # ArcOS v7

 This is the main repository for the ArcOS v7 project.
-This code is to remain private until further notice.
-Do not share any code from this repository with other people.
-If you're reading this, that means that you have exclusive access to this code, which means you'll honour its secrecy.
+All of the frontend code is open for educational and viewing purposes.

 ## Getting started